Substra/substra-backend/README.md

 ```
 python get_conf_from_network.py
 ```
-It will populate the `substrapp/conf` folders.
+It will populate the `substrapp/conf` folder.

 ## Launch the server